When Is The Best Time To Take Probiotics?

 How To Maximize Benefits Of Probiotics When You’re Taking Antibiotics

-Some people experience diarrhea with antibiotics.
-A common method to treat antibiotic-associated diarrhea is to take probiotics, especially Lactobacilli and Saccharomyces strains.
+In the short term, antibiotics can cause side effects such as antibiotic-associated diarrhea.
+A common method to support your gut in recovery from antibiotics is to take probiotics, especially Lactobacilli and Saccharomyces strains.
 This might give a perception that maybe probiotics should be taken along with antibiotics and perhaps at the same time; that’s not true.
 Antibiotics can kill good bacteria in probiotics so you should take them away from each other.

-Even if you are using probiotics to treat antibiotic-associated diarrhea, the rule remains the same: keep a minimum of 2-hour gap between your antibiotic intake and probiotic intake.
+Even if you are using probiotics to help recover from antibiotic side effects, the rule remains the same: keep a minimum of 2-hour gap between your antibiotic intake and probiotic intake.
 It would be even better if you take probiotics on an empty stomach in the morning.

 Taking Probiotics With Prescription Medicines